Cover photo for Brent Eugene Combs's Obituary

 Brent leaves behind his four beloved daughters: Adrianne (Brandon), Rebecca, Cassie (Adam), and Jessica (Bryan), who were the light of his life, as well as his beloved dog Lulu.
 He was a proud grandfather who cherished every moment with his grandsons, Brandon, Asher, Conrad, Jack, and Max and his granddaughters, Jazmin, Gracie, Isabella, Ava, and Chloe showing his playful and tender side whenever they were around.

 Brent was blessed with a large and loving family.
-His brother lived with him and they were next door to his best friends Kenny, Nick and Amanda.
-He is survived by his sisters Shauna (Kim) and Susie (Tommy), Shauna's children Austin (Cali), Tiffany (Chad), and Britney; Susie's daughters Autumn and Ashley, & his twin sister Brenda and her daughter Gina; and his brothers Steve and Chris.
-He had a special connection to Amanda and Nick's two daughters.
+His brother, Steve, lived with him and they were next door to his best friends Kenny, Nick and Amanda.
+He is survived by his sisters Shauna (Kim) and Susan (Tom), Shauna's children Austin, Tiffany, and Brittany; Susan's daughters Autumn and Ashley, & his twin sister Brenda and her daughter Gina; and his brothers Steve and Chris.
+He had a special connection with his brother-in-law Jack Ortez.

 "Just need to be comfortable and get things done" - his humble philosophy that guided his purposeful life.